 The CNPRC is a national resource and provides opportunities for research to investigators around the U.S. The CNPRC has 18 core scientists, who hold joint appointments with various departments at UC Davis.
 The center also hosts around 70 affiliate scientists from UC Davis and other institutions, who work with core scientists on their research projects or conduct independent research.
 Many affiliate scientists are located in California, but others are located at institutions throughout the world.

-- The CNPRC follows the principles of “reduce, refine, replace”, the 3Rs.
+The CNPRC follows the principles of “reduce, refine, replace”, the 3Rs.
 Whenever possible, researchers must reduce the number of animals needed, refine how experiments are conducted, replace animals with others (e.g. mice instead of monkeys), or replace animal tests with cell cultures or computer models.
 It is currently not possible to completely replace animal models with computer simulations or cell cultures.
+The CNPRC also recognizes the importance or Rigor and Reproducibility, the two cornerstones of science advancement.

 Rhesus monkeys, one of the most common species used in biomedical research, share about 93 percent of their genes with humans.
 They are also widely used because they breed well in captivity.
 Rhesus monkeys offer many advantages because of their close similarity to humans.